Payment Gateway Statistics 2025: Key Insights, Global Trends, and Future Projections

 Real-time Payment Adoption System

-• In 2023, over 70% of businesses in India processed transactions via UPI, accounting for 60% of digital payment volumes.
+• In India, over 78% of businesses now process transactions via UPI, which accounts for over 67% of the country’s digital payment volume as of 2025.

-• ISO 20022, the new global messaging standard, is being adopted by 80% of payment networks by 2025, streamlining cross-border and real-time payments.
+• ISO 20022, the unified messaging standard for financial transactions, is now adopted by 85% of global payment networks in 2025, enhancing interoperability, speed, and transparency in cross-border payments.

 COVID-19 Impact Analysis